 Team type: In-house agency

 Biggest gripe: An overloaded calendar.
 As a creative leader at an agency, your day may be stacked with meetings as you liaise with everyone from product managers to the C-suite.
-By the time you’ve found thirty minutes to kick your creative team off on a project or provide clarity on feedback, it’s already 5 p.m.
-Drafting a five-paragraph email sounds exhausting.
+By the time you’ve found thirty minutes to kick your creative team off on a project or check where you’ve been asked to provide feedback, it’s already 5 p.m.
+Searching through all those emails and notifications sounds exhausting—let alone setting up another meeting, last minute.

 Team type: Ad agency